godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-beta-1.md

 After pointing out the many limitations that exist with ReflectionProbes, Lander-vr decided to take matters into his own hands and personally overhaul the blending logic for ReflectionProbes in [GH-100241](https://github.com/godotengine/godot/pull/100241) to make smaller probes automatically take priority over larger probes, which avoids the "double reflection" effects that can look strange.
 Additionally, in [GH-99958](https://github.com/godotengine/godot/pull/99958), he added a blend distance property so you can now configure the distance at which the reflection starts fading.
 The default distance at which reflections start fading is now much lower than before, which ensures the full reflection can be seen when inside the ReflectionProbe's bounds.

-Not content to stop there, Lander-vr also significantly improved the editor UX for ReflectionProbe and VoxelGI by making their gizmos less intrusive (in [GH-99920](https://github.com/godotengine/godot/pull/99920), [GH-99969](https://github.com/godotengine/godot/pull/99969) and [GH-100370](https://github.com/godotengine/godot/pull/100370)).
+Not content to stop there, Lander-vr also significantly improved the editor UX for ReflectionProbe and VoxelGI by making their gizmos less intrusive (in [GH-99920](https://github.com/godotengine/godot/pull/99920), [GH-99969](https://github.com/godotengine/godot/pull/99969), and [GH-100370](https://github.com/godotengine/godot/pull/100370)).

 ![Sponza with reflective floor](/storage/blog/godot-4-4-beta-1/reflection-probes.webp)

 After many requests and years of patient waiting from many within the community, we have finally re-introduced vertex shading which is both a significant performance optimization and and integral part of recreating PSX-style graphics ([GH-83360](https://github.com/godotengine/godot/pull/83360)).
 This turned out to be a significant endeavor for ywmaa who enlisted the help of veteran rendering contributor Clay John to get the feature over the finish line.

 Currently when trying to run Godot with the Forward+ or Mobile backend on a device that doesn’t support Vulkan, D3D12, or Metal, the engine will provide the user with an OS alert notifying them that they don’t have support for the needed graphics API and they need to try again with the Compatibility backend.
 This alert has proven to be confusing for users and the process of opening the scene ends up being cumbersome.
-Now with [GH-97142](https://github.com/godotengine/godot/pull/97142), first contribution from SheepYhangCN, the engine will automatically fall back to using OpenGL (the Compatibility backend) when the other backends are not available.
+Now with [GH-97142](https://github.com/godotengine/godot/pull/97142), the first contribution from SheepYhangCN, the engine will automatically fall back to using OpenGL (the Compatibility backend) when the other backends are not available.
 This should provide the smoothest possible experience for users on older devices.

 Rendering contributors have been relentless in identifying and implementing performance enhancements this release cycle.
 Many areas of the renderers, both 2D and 3D have been optimized and we expect that many users will notice an improvement to performance this release cycle, especially for 2D lighting, rendering on mobile devices, and general 2D rendering.

 ### XR
 Thanks to Godot’s unique feature of its editor being made with the engine itself, we’ve been able to bring the Godot editor to unconventional places, such as the web and Android devices.
 Building upon the latter, Fredia Huya-Kouadio completed the proof of concept started by Bastiaan Olij years ago, to add support for using the Android editor on XR devices using OpenXR ([GH-96624](https://github.com/godotengine/godot/pull/96624))!
 The XR editor is currently available on the Meta Quest 3 and Quest Pro through the [Horizon Store](https://www.meta.com/experiences/godot-game-engine/7713660705416473/).
 Support for the PICO 4 Ultra is also in progress and will be available soon.

+OpenXR support for Metal ([GH-98872](https://github.com/godotengine/godot/pull/98872)) has been added, improving the developer experience for MacOS developers using the Meta XR Simulator.

+Some OpenXR runtimes support applying modifiers to the action map, for example, applying thresholds or haptic triggers, and now you can configure those in Godot as well ([GH-97140](https://github.com/godotengine/godot/pull/97140))!

+Support for OpenXR composition layers was added in Godot 4.3, allowing developers to show crisp and clear 2D panels that show content from a Godot **SubViewport**.
+Now, in Godot 4.4, we've added the ability to show content from an Android surface as well, allowing for performant media playback in XR on Android ([GH-96185](https://github.com/godotengine/godot/pull/96185)).

 ## Changelog

 **140 contributors** submitted **406 improvements** for this release.
 See our [**interactive changelog**](https://godotengine.github.io/godot-interactive-changelog/#4.4-beta1) for the complete list of changes since the 4.4-dev7 snapshot.
 You can also review [all changes included in 4.4](https://godotengine.github.io/godot-interactive-changelog/#4.4) compared to the previous 4.3 feature release.

-This release is built from commit [`4ce466d`](https://github.com/godotengine/godot/commit/4ce466d7fa79e351d4295d5bb47e3266089c3a59).
+This release is built from commit [`TODO`](https://github.com/godotengine/godot/commit/TODO).

 ## Downloads